Basford, Nottingham

-Basford /ˈbeɪsfərd/ is a northerly suburb of Nottingham, England, incorporated into the city in 1877.
+Basford /ˈbeɪsfərd/ is a northerly suburb of Nottingham, in Nottinghamshire, England, incorporated into the city in 1877.
 It gave its name to Basford Rural District, which existed from 1894 to 1974.
 The ward population at the 2011 census was 16,207, estimated at 16,779 in 2019.
 Next to Old Basford is New Basford, which is mainly Victorian.
 Basford lies close to the River Leen, a tributary of the River Trent.
 It is linked to Nottingham City Centre to the south and Hucknall and Bulwell to the north by the Nottingham Express Transit tram service.

 Toponymy

 The name appears as Baseford in the Domesday survey of 1086; Basford contains the Old English personal name Basa, + ford (Old English), 'a ford', so 'Basa's ford'.

 History

 "Basford Parish lies principally in the vale of the Leen, where that river is augmented by two small streams called the Day Brook and White Moor Spring; but its eastern extremity rises to the lofty hills of Mapperley.
 It extends from one and a half to three miles north of Nottingham, and comprises 2270 acres of land, of which 1158 acres were enclosed in 1792, and several large tracts have since been covered with thriving plantations.
-It has geneally a rich sandy soil, and lets for upwards of 30s per acre; but some small allotments are let for more than double that amount.
+It has generally a rich sandy soil, and lets for upwards of 30s per acre; but some small allotments are let for more than double that amount.
 It was anciently divided into several manors, and held of the fee of William Peverel, whose Honour Court was formerly held here.

 The Duke of Newcastle is lord of the manor, and owner of a large portion of the land.
 At Scottom, near the Leen, are three covered springs and a large reservoir, formed in 1827, for the purpose of supplying the Nottingham Old Water Works.
 It is to the lace and hosiery manufacturers and its contiguity to Nottingham, that Basford Parish owes its present wealth and consequence; and from which causes its population has increased during the last fifty years, from 2,124 to 10,093 souls in 1851; in consequence of which, several new villages have been built in the parish, which now contains eight bleaching establishments, a great number of stocking frames, and bobbin net machines."

 Close to Basford Register Office is the site of a former workhouse.
 This was used for Basford and for neighbouring parishes.
 The workhouse later became a maternity hospital and then a psychiatric hospital.

 Near Vernon Park there used to be a complex of high-rise flats which consisted of horizontal and vertical blocks connected by aerial concrete walkways.
 These were demolished in 1983.

 Basford has a range of shops in its extensive area.
 Home to Vernon Park, Basford also has football teams who play there.
 The senior Football Club in the area is Basford United (formed 1900) who play home games at Greenwich Avenue and currently play in the Premier Division of the Northern Premier League.